JarbasAl/TNaLaGmes/readme.md

                 game = TemplateGame()
                 game.play()

-Turn based, but turns are defined by a calendar object that by default tracks real date and start disabled

-There is a configurable maximum of turns before the engine exits, enabled if you change the game speed
+There is a configurable maximum of turns before the engine exits, enabled if you change the game speed, otherwise the engine runs forever

     Do you need instructions?